glassroom/heinsen_sequence/README.md

 ## First, Try the Sequential Approach

 The following snippet of code computes 10,000,000 elements, one element at a time.
 Copy and paste it to execute it.
 Warning: It will be painfully slow.
-If you get tired of waiting for it to finish, interrupt execution:
+Execution time is linear in the number of elements, $\mathcal{O}(n)$.
+If you get tired of waiting, interrupt execution:

 ```python
 import torch